Peeptrade Review – Our Independent, Technical and Professional Opinion

 Peeptrade review: Social Trading

 Peeptrade can be used both as a platform for information consulting and as a Social Network platform for sharing and interacting with other users.

 All this at no charge.

 With the Social Trading service, users can observe the performance of the so-called Top Investors, and, if interested, they can “peep” the full composition of their portfolio, completely free of charge (from 27 October 2016, while before you had to pay a monthly fee)

 Let’s see how it works a bit more in detail.

-Within the Peeptrade community members you can find the so-called Top Investors (previously called Guru).
+Within the Peeptrade community members, you can find the so-called Top Investors (previously called Guru).

-- The trading operation history
+- The trading operations history